TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 > * Once the redirection location is determined the behavior is usually:
 > > * In the case of a file, Copy-on-write (COW) is performed.
 If the file is not present in the redirection area and the call is requesting permisissions to make a modification, then it is copied from the existing location to the redirection location (creating folder structures as needed), and from then on the redirected copy is used.
 This is different from the File Redirection Fixup that performs Copy-on-Access (COA).
 > > * In the case of a folder the redirected folder is created (including folder structures) as needed and the redirected folder is used.
+> * Detects .Net based "Winforms" apps that might crash when saving settings and forces them to use COW on the config file, even when they don't ask.

 ## Detecting the need for this fixup
 A static analysis of the files in the package is often all that is needed: